 Dividing Campaign Spending Based On Corporate Goals

-After this step, you’ll need to further divide budget within campaigns to cover industry segments.
-And finally you need to divide, within each industry, the budget for marketing program types, e.g. demand creation, sales enablement, market intelligence and brand/reputation.
+After this step, you’ll need to further divide the budget within campaigns to cover industry segments.
+And finally you need to divide, within each industry, the budget for marketing program types, e.g. demand creation, sales enablement, market intelligence, and brand/reputation.

-For out-of-campaign spending, for things like conferences, shared services, and communications, further divide out spending for each.
-To summarize, ensure that the campaign budget is divided between campaigns in a way that is aligned with how market goals are prioritized.
+For out-of-campaign spending, for things like conferences, shared services, and communications, further, divide out spending for each.
+To summarize, ensure that the campaign budget is divided between campaigns in a way that is aligned with how to market goals are prioritized.